mrocklin/thesis/pattern.md

 Complex problems matching many patterns may work only with a particular one of these matchings.
 Large patterns with many associative-commutative operators may quickly generate a combinatorial number of matchings.
 Pruning this set of possibilities efficiently is an important challenge in the complex mathematical matching problem.

-### Indexing Patterns

-At each step of a term rewrite system we match one expression against a collection of patterns to select viable transformations.
-Operationally this collection can grow into the thousands \cite{rubi}.
-If patterns contain associative-commutative operators then the cost of matching against each pattern may also grow large.
-To resolve this it is common to index patterns into a data structure that supports efficient matching of an input expression against many patterns simultaneously.
-In the non-associative-commutative case a variant of the Trie data structure is commonly used.
-The associative-commutative multi-pattern match problem has mature solutions in literature.
+#### Simultaneous Matching

+A single step of a term rewrite system must often compare the input term against a database of applicable rules.
+A naive matching of the input term to each pattern scales linearly with the number of patterns.
+Operationally the collection of source patterns can grow into the thousands \cite{Rich2009}, even when care is taken to limit the quantity.
+As a result the matching process may quickly become costly.

+This cost can be managed by indexing the patterns into a hierarchical data structure that allows efficient simultaneous matching.

+### Background - Previous Work

+\label{sec:pattern-previous-work}

+These ideas are well developed within the programming languages community.
+Mature products include Maude \cite{maude}, Elan \cite{elan}, and the Stratego/XT toolset \cite{strategoxt}.
+These projects benefit from the following work